psychemedia/pentrich-uprising/pentrich-rising.md

 The trial progressed, and the press leaked the details.
 But the verdict, was perhaps, a foregone conclusion: the three leaders from Pentrich, and sundry others, were found guilty of High Treason.
 For the others, a sentence of hanging.
 But for the leaders, a special punishment: a sentence of hanging; and then the severing of their heads from their necks; and then the quartering of their bodies.
 1817.
 Just over two hundred years ago.

 Appeals were made for clemency; in a 19th century style plea bargain, the men sentenced to the simple hanging would instead be deported.
-For the mwm with the more creative sentence, for Jeremiah Brandreth, William Turner & Isaac Ludlam, the Prince Regent also showed aome leniency: they would not suffer the indignity of being publicly quartered.
+For the men with the more creative sentences, for Jeremiah Brandreth, William Turner & Isaac Ludlam, the Prince Regent also showed some leniency: they would not suffer the indignity of being publicly quartered.
 But the rest of their sentences would stand.

 And so it was, at just after midday, on Friday November 7th, in the year of Our Lord one thousand eight hundred and seventeen, just over two hundred years ago from now, the three prisoners were paraded around the prison yard in Derby.
-They were led on to the platform, then hung from the scaffold using the short drop method: rather than the long drop, which would kill a man by snapping his kneck, the low drop was more of a lowering, to ensure a long, slow, lingering death by strangulation.
+They were led on to the platform, then hung from the scaffold using the short drop method: rather than the long drop, which would kill a man by snapping his neck, the low drop was more of a lowering, to ensure a long, slow, lingering death by strangulation.
 A lesson to the common man, who dared to challenge authority.
 And a good mornings's entertainment for the rest.
 For half an hour the men hung there, before their bodies were cut down, one at a time, and placed upon a block.
 For the executioner's task was not yet complete.
-For each body in turn was decaptitated with an axe.
-In turn, their heads were lifted up by the executiner and shown to the stunned, silent crowd: "Behold the head of the traitor, Isaac Ludlum".
+For each body in turn was decapitated with an axe.
+In turn, their heads were lifted up by the executioner and shown to the stunned, silent crowd: "Behold the head of the traitor, Isaac Ludlum".
 "Behold the head of the traitor, William Turner".
 "Behold the head of the traitor, Jeremiah Brandreth".

 And as the stunned and silent crowd dispersed, the three bodies were taken away and dumped in an unmarked grave.

-But of a certain well-dressed and apaarently well-connected man, a man with fair hair and red whiskers - of a certain Mr. William J. Oliver - there was no sign.
+But of a certain well-dressed and apparently well-connected man, a man with fair hair and red whiskers - of a certain Mr. William J. Oliver - there was no sign.

 And that is the end of the story of the Pentrich Uprising.